Link Search Menu Expand Document

 Terrain (+3 FP) [Secondary - Crafts/Magic] [X]

-The environment around the target shifts for [X] turns, causing a Terrain to form around them.
-The exact Terrain this Technique causes is chosen when this Trait is bought.
+The environment around the target shifts for [X] full rounds, causing a Terrain to form around them.

 For every additional Grade of Success, increase the Terrain Level by 1, to a maximum of [X].